MojTabaa4/Fashion-MNIST-classifier/README.md

 the NumPy library.
 The implementation is object-oriented and includes classes for the data loader, activation functions, loss functions, neural layers, and the feedforward neural network itself.

-I have used pure NumPy library to implement the neural network. my implementation is object-oriented, with classes to define the data loader, activation functions, loss functions, neural layers, and the feedforward neural network itself.

 ## Dataset

 The Fashion-MNIST dataset is a well-known benchmark dataset in the machine learning community.
 It was created as a